Skip to content

-Chicago Folklore Ensemble’s album Praner Alap (“Meeting of Hearts”) contains a selection of songs from Rabindranath Tagore’s poetry collection Gitanjali (Song Offerings).
+Praner Alap (“Meeting of Hearts”) is an album by Chicago band Ochin Pakhi, produced by Chicago Folklore Ensemble and released on the label Innova Recordings, presenting a selection of songs from Rabindranath Tagore’s poetry collection Gitanjali (Song Offerings).
 Praner Alap is the fruit of a collaboration between dear friends from around the world, joining their wide array of artistic backgrounds to explore the depth of Tagore’s music and poetry.

 Tracklist: